 Elite sea angler Jack Reynolds of Worlebury took the short trip to the Weston beach for the Weston-super-Mare Sea Angling Association (WsMSAA), Spring Open match.

 The 11-year-old won the longest fish in his zone, with a flounder, coming away with a cash prize of One hundred and fifty pounds.
 Quite an achievement considering the adult anglers that he was up against.

-Jack was using a Zziplex Match Pro sea fishing rod with an Infinity 8000 reel.
+Jack was using a Zziplex Primo Match sea fishing rod with an Infinity 8000 reel.
 The reel was sponsored by Michael Busby of Weston-super-Mare.
 Earlier in the day Jack had dug his own lug worm bait to use in the competition.

 In the past few weeks he has been joint first in a senior mid-week match at Sand Bay and at Easter he won the junior match at Weston.
 Both of these events were organised by WsMSAA.